Plumsail/forms-docs/SharePoint/javascript/controls.rst

             **parentItemId** is an ID of the newly saved Parent item.

-            **Asynchronous event!**  Can return a Promise and the corresponding operation will not continue until the promise is resolved.
+            .. important::  Asynchronous event!
+Can return a Promise and the corresponding operation will not continue until the promise is resolved.

             |